LouisStAmour/k8s_elixir/README.md

 ## Call Docker on Windows from WSL

-Enable "Expose daemon on tcp://localhost:2375 ithout TLS" in Docker for Windows and run this:
+Enable "Expose daemon on tcp://localhost:2375 without TLS" in Docker for Windows and run this:

 ```bash
 echo 'export DOCKER_HOST=tcp://127.0.0.1:2375' >> ~/.bashrc